hellenike/textbook/docs/topics/module6/future-conditions/index.md

 | More vivid | ἐάν + subjunctive | future indicative|
 | Less vivid | εἰ + optative | optative  + ἄν  |

-"More vivid": a confident statement ("this will happen"), uses future indicative.
+Formation:

+- "more vivid" uses an indicative, like stating a fact ("this *will* happen - if the condition comes about")
-"Less vivid": maybe this will happen.
-Optative in both clauses, ἄν in apodosis.
+- "less vivid":  optative in both clauses, ἄν in apodosis.
 (Not contrafactual: that's indicative mood + ἄν.)
+"This *could* happen, if the condition comes about -- but I'm not at all sure that it will."

-Choice of tenses in subjunctive optative: reflects aspect
+Choice of tenses in subjunctive and optative (both in protasis and apodosis) reflects aspect (just like in protasis of generalizing conditions).